Optimal Hardy weights on the Euclidean lattice: Application to Rellich inequalities

 \section{Application to Rellich inequalities}

-In this short section, we explain the implications of the results from Section \ref{sect:perturbativeresults} for Rellich inequalities on graphs.
-The first Rellich inequality was presented by F.~Rellich at the ICM 1954 in Amsterdam \cite{R}.
-Very recently, \cite{KePiPo4} provided a general mechanism for generating Rellich inequalities from strictly positive Hardy weights on graphs.
-Adapting \cite[Corollary 4.1]{KePiPo4} to the case of elliptic operators on $\Z^d$ and subharmonic function $u=G$, we obtain the following result.
+In this short final section, we explain the implications of the results from Section~\ref{sect:main2} for Rellich inequalities on graphs.
+For background, we recall that the original ``Rellich inequality'' was presented by F.~Rellich at the ICM 1954 in Amsterdam \cite{R}.
+Very recently, \cite{KePiPo4} provided a general mechanism for generating Rellich inequalities from strictly positive Hardy weights on graphs (see \cite{Ro} for the case of strongly local Dirichlet forms).
+Adapting \cite[Corollary 4.1]{KePiPo4} to the case of elliptic operators on $\Z^d$ and the subharmonic function $u=G$, we obtain the following result.